borgod/CS777-termpaper/README.md

 print(loaded_results.to_string(index=False))

 WHat if follows after that is only the formatting of a figure to plot the results.
-Two plots will be shown as part of one figure.
+Two subplots will be shown as part of one figure.

 20 Newsgroups Dataset Overview: